Language Models as Continuous Self-Evolving Data Engineers: Methodology

 \subsection{Initialization}

-\textbf{Seed Data} Our seed data consists of two components: \begin{enumerate}[itemsep=0pt,parsep=0pt,topsep=0pt,partopsep=0pt] \item A small labeled dataset, which serves as the initial foundation for the model to sample new data. \item A review dataset, where the inputs are an instruction and a response integrated into a prompt template, and the outputs are the rationale for assigning a score and the final score.
-This dataset is designed to facilitate the model's proficiency in scoring data, ensuring the seamless progression of the subsequent iteration process. \end{enumerate}

-The data from these two components are randomly mixed together to form the seed data.
+\textbf{Seed Data} Our seed data consists of two components: (i) A small labeled dataset, which serves as the initial foundation for the model to sample new data. (ii) A review dataset with prompts containing an instruction and a response, and outputs detailing the rationale and score.
+This setup enhances the model's proficiency in reviewing data, ensuring smooth iteration progression.
+The two components are randomly mixed to form the seed data.

 \textbf{Large Language Model} In the iterative loop, we use an LLM that has undergone SFT on the seed data as our initial model \(M_0\).
 This SFT process equips the model with a foundational level of instruction-following and review capabilities.
-The model, starting from \(M_0\), continues to improve through subsequent iterations, evolving into \(M_1\), $\cdots$ , \(M_t\), $\cdots$ , \(M_N\), where \(t\) denotes the current iteration, with the process beginning at \(t = 0\) and concluding at \(t = N\).
+The model, starting from \(M_0\), continues to improve through subsequent iterations, evolving into \(M_1\) $\to$ $\cdots$ $\to$ \(M_t\) $\to$ $\cdots$ $\to$ \(M_N\), where \(t\) denotes the current iteration, with the process beginning at \(t = 0\) and concluding at \(t = N\).